Beach holidays for families

 Did you know?

-South Africa boasts nearly 3000 kilometres of coastline.
+South Africa boasts nearly 3000km of coastline.

 South Africa’s beaches, combined with the country's excellent weather, make it the ultimate destination for family beach holidays.
 Every possibility is covered; from bucket-and-spade breaks to designer getaways.

 Hermanus in the Western Cape is known as the 'Whale Capital' of South Africa and it is here where most whale-watchers gather to witness these gentle giants of the deep.
 Hermanus also offers superb swimming and surfing at the popular Grotto and Voëlklip beaches, or boating on the Kleinriviersvlei lagoon.
 There are a number of walking trails in the area too, and you can hike the Fernkloof Nature Reserve to learn more about the local fynbos and other plant-life.

 Plettenberg Bay, on the Garden Route, is among the best destinations for family beach holidays in South Africa.
 Plett, as it is affectionately known, boasts famous South African beaches like Lookout and Robberg.
 The area is also popular for its nature trails while the more adventurous can go abseiling, quad biking and blackwater-tubing.

 St Lucia is more rugged than Plett and Hermanus, which is much of its charm.
 Part of the iSimangaliso Wetland Park along the Elephant Coast of KwaZulu-Natal, it’s the perfect place from which to visit Cape Vidal for snorkelling excursions or walks along this perfect stretch of beach.
 You could also hike through the swamp forests near Dukuduku, go bird watching on Fanie’s Island, or enjoy a braai (and great views) at Mission Rocks.
 You can also laze on the beach, go deep-sea fishing or view game at the St Lucia Game Reserve.